In This Article

 Repeat this process to create as many patches as you like.

-If you create a new checklist location within the patch at a later date, make sure you go back and "Edit" the patch to include the new site!
+If you create a new checklist location within your patch or yard at a later date, make sure you go back and "Edit" the patch to include the new site!

 How many patches or yards can I have?